zeta-chain/docs/docs/users/zetahub/create-wallet.md

-Once you enter ZetaHub and connect your wallet, if you’re not already connected to ZetaChain, you can head to any page that requires you to switch networks, such as the Move Assets page.
+Once you enter ZetaHub and connect your wallet, if you’re not already connected to ZetaChain, you can head to any page that requires you to switch networks, such as the Send Assets page.
 Once prompted to switch to ZetaChain, MetaMask will add the ZetaChain network to your wallet.

 ![](/img/docs/zetahub/create-wallet-1.png)